-That’s why it’s important to talk about what every person hoping to start a nonprofit should know in the beginning stages and how they can get started on their nonprofit business plan.
+It’s important to talk about what every person hoping to start a nonprofit should know in the beginning stages.
+It is critical to discuss how they can get started on their nonprofit business plan.

 When it comes to getting the money you need, you may be thinking about donations or grant funding.
 You may figure you can do lots of things to attract income that’ll support the business.
 While yes, there are often different funding sources available, that doesn’t automatically mean those funds will go to your nonprofit.

 Some of the most amazing nonprofits I’ve seen are no longer around today because they put way too much hope and faith into government grants.
-If you can secure a government grant, that’s only half of the battle — and it’s a battle that’s hard to win.
+Securing a government grant is only half of the battle — and it’s a battle that’s hard to win.

 There’s a lot of competition to land grants and they’re often laden with numerous stringent expectations and rules.
 If you don’t do something perfectly on an application you’ll be immediately disqualified.

-If you do manage to get past the application stage and get a grant, there’s a whole other phase that you’ll have to be ready for.
+Once you’re past the application stage and receive a grant, there’s a whole other phase that you’ll have to be ready for.
 There may be quarterly submissions tracking your financials and how you’re using that grant funding.
 The government requires accountability as there’s a specific purpose for the grant.

-You’ll need to be prepared for the reality that grants aren’t just “free money” which you can spend in whatever way your nonprofit needs to use it.
-Additionally, managing grants will often require staff to manage all of the steps and processes, so that’s something you’ll have to consider when writing your nonprofit business plan.
+The reality is, grants aren’t just “free money” which you can spend however your nonprofit needs to use it.
+Additionally, managing grants will often require staff to manage all of the steps and processes.
+That’s something you’ll have to consider when writing your nonprofit business plan.

 What to include in your business plan: Outline the specific grants and grant creation organizations you want to pursue, and the grant value for each one.

 Besides government grants, the other aspect that people often overlook is the fact that fundraising is really, really difficult.
-It’s not enough to say that you’re going to ask others to give you donations because that’s not something that happens easily.
+It’s not enough to say that you’re going to ask others to give you donations.
+That’s not something that happens easily.

-If you have a history of doing some kind of fundraising (even in government) or doing campaigning or fundraising for schools or other nonprofit organizations, you know how challenging it can be to get people to give money.
+Do you have a history of fundraising (even in government) or campaigning or fundraising for schools or other nonprofit organizations?
+If so, you know how challenging it can be to get people to give money.
 You’re asking people to donate their money willingly and generously — and will likely be doing it over and over and over again.

 What to include in your business plan: How do you plan to solicit donations – door-to- door, online, paid ads, drives and events?
 Get specific and note how many people need to donate how much money for you to meet your needs.